Protection of Post-Fire Habitat

 (75-100% mortality of trees)

 Areas which burn at high intensity, where most or all of the trees are killed, have proven to be the areas which experience the largest transformation not only in terms of vegetation, but in terms of the surge of life which follows the fire.
-When high intensity fire kills most or all of the trees in a mature or old forest stand it creates what is known as complex early seral forest.
+When high intensity fire kills most or all of the trees in a mature or old forest stand it creates what is known as 'snag forest habitat', or 'complex early seral forest'.
 These areas become some of the richest habitat types on the landscape, supporting as much if not more biodiversity as green old forest.

 What is "Complex Early Seral Forest" (CESF)?